 Mortices are used to create the mortice portion of a mortice and tenon joint.
-The mortice is a square or rectangle hole that allows the tenon to slot inside it to create a strong and simple joint.
-Mortice and tenon joints are used regularly in woodworking, particularly when the two pieces of wood connect at right angles.
+The mortice is a square or rectangle hole that allows a tenon to slot inside it, creating a strong and simple joint.
+Mortice and tenon joints are used regularly in woodworking, particularly when two pieces of wood need to connect at right angles.

 What kinds of morticers are there?

-The main two types of morticer are either the bench mounted morticer, or a standalone morticer that has its own bench built in so can just be placed in the workshop.
+The two main types of morticer are bench mounted or standalone.
+The latter has its own bench built in so can just be placed in the workshop.

 How do you use a morticer?

-The auger and the hollow chisel hold the key to success when using a morticer.
+An auger and hollow chisel hold the key to success when using a morticer.

-The auger is a drill bit like tool this sits inside the hollow chisel and removes the bulk of the wood.
+The auger is a drill bit-like tool this sits inside a hollow chisel and removes the bulk of the wood.
 The hollow chisel ensures that you create a square or rectangle edge.

-Ensuring the right relationship between these two cutting bits is important.
-You need the auger to lead the cut, so it must be set lower than the hollow edge chisel.
-Once you get both bits into your morticer you can adjust the bits independently to ensure the auger leads the way.
-A rough guide for this is to use a 10 pence piece and set the auger ahead of the chisel the same width as your coin and this will be a good amount of lead.
+Ensuring the right relationship between the two cutting bits is important.
+The auger bit needs to lead the cut, so it must be set lower than the hollow edge chisel.
+Once you’ve placed both bits in the morticer you can adjust them independently to ensure the auger leads the way.
+A good trick is to use a 10 pence piece and set the auger ahead of the chisel by the same width as the coin.

-Ensure everything is lined up straight and parallel with each other and that the wood you are cutting is held or clamped down.
-With a morticer, it’s important to cut slowly as the chisel and auger need time to cut properly and make a nice edge.
-So, take your time when making the cut.
+Ensure everything is aligned accurately (straight and parallel) and that the wood you are cutting is secured or clamped down.
+With a morticer it’s important to cut slowly, as the chisel and auger need time to cut cleanly and make a nice edge.
+Take your time when making the cut.

-Once you have made the cut to the depth you will need to be careful when removing the auger and chisel as the wood will want to lift with it, so do ensure that you hold the wood down as you perform this operation.
+Once you have made the cut to the required depth take care when removing the auger and chisel as the wood will want to lift with it, so ensure you hold the wood down as you perform this operation.